Ro Khanna: Early life and education

 Rohit Khanna was born in Philadelphia, Pennsylvania, on September 13, 1976, into an Indian family.
-His parents immigrated to the United States from the Indian state of Punjab in the 1970s.
+His parents immigrated to the United States from the Indian state of Punjab in 1968.
 His father is a chemical engineer who is a graduate of the Indian Institute of Technology and of the University of Michigan, while his mother is a former schoolteacher.

+Raised in Bucks County, Pennsylvania, Khanna has said that his parents impressed on him the obligations of being a first-generation American-born citizen.
+He has also said that summer visits to New Delhi helped shape his connection to his Indian heritage and that conversations with his maternal grandfather were formative.

-Khanna's maternal grandfather, Amarnath Vidyalankar was a politician, social worker, and journalist.
-He was an ethnic Marathi, born in Bhera, in the Shahpur District of British Punjab (now in Punjab, Pakistan).
-He was part of the Indian independence movement, working with Lala Lajpat Rai, and spent two years in jail in the pursuit of Dominion status for India.
-In a 2018 Boston Globe op-ed, Khanna and Representative John Lewis examined how Gandhi's movement was intertwined with the civil rights movement.
+Khanna's maternal grandfather, Amarnath Vidyalankar, was a politician, social worker, and journalist.
+Born in Bhera, in the Shahpur District of British Punjab (later Punjab, Pakistan), he was part of the Indian independence movement and spent two years in jail in the pursuit of Dominion status for India.

 Khanna is a graduate of Council Rock High School, a public school in Newtown, in 1994.
+Later profile coverage described him as the valedictorian of his class.
+By high school, he had already developed an interest in politics; in a 2022 interview, Khanna said that his first published writing was a letter to the editor of a local Bucks County newspaper opposing U.S. involvement in the Gulf War.

-He then received a Bachelor of Arts (BA) degree with honors in Economics from the University of Chicago in 1998, where he was a member of Phi Beta Kappa.
+He then received a Bachelor of Arts degree with honors in economics from the University of Chicago in 1998, where he was a member of Phi Beta Kappa.
+In a 2022 interview, Khanna said that the university's Core Curriculum and his study of political philosophy helped instill what he described as "intellectual humility" and shaped his thinking about pluralism and the American political tradition.
 He received a Juris Doctor (JD) from Yale Law School in 2001.

-After graduation, Khanna clerked for federal appeals judge Morris S. Arnold in Little Rock, Arkansas.
-In private practice, he specialized in intellectual property law.